Contentify/Contentify/daux/docs/Development/Website_Development.md

 ## The Base Layout

 The `app/views` folder contains all the "global" template files.
-They are either plain PHP files (\*.php) or [Blade](Blade) templates (*.blade.php).
+They are either plain PHP files (\*.php) or [Blade](Blade) templates (\*.blade.php).
 The most important sub directory is called `frontend`and it contains those templates that belong to the frontend.
 There you will find a file named `layout_main.blade`.
-That is, you guess it, the main layout of the website.
-Most likely you want to it adjust it to the needs (primarily the design and layout) of your website.
+This is, you guess it, the main layout of the website.
+Most likely you want to adjust it to the needs (primarily the design and layout) of your website.

 > When we talk about "frontend" or "backend" we are referring to interfaces.
 The frontend interface is what is visible and accessible for everyone: visitors, users, etc. The backend interface is only accessible by administrators.